s-orellana/Undergrad-Thesis/README.md

 ### General steps

-**Step 1** : Extracts the data that is eligible for the study (i.e. making sure only subjects with both edited and unedited data are included)
+**Step 1** : Extracts the data that is eligible for the study (i.e. making sure only subjects with both edited and unedited data are included).
+See 'Matrices_Out' 'Outliers_Clean_Out' ' Outliers_Unclean_Out'

 **Step 2**: Computes *global* graph theory measures and compares them in edited vs. unedited networks.
 See scripts in 'RUN/1_Global_Comparison'.